Chew Valley: Government and politics

 The villages in the valley have their own parish councils which have responsibility for local issues.
-They also elect councillors to unitary authorities e.g. Bath and North East Somerset, North Somerset and Somerset Council, which have wider responsibilities for services such as education, refuse and tourism.
+They also elect councillors to unitary authorities e.g. Bath & North East Somerset, North Somerset, and Somerset Councils, which have wider responsibilities for services such as education, refuse and tourism.
+The Bath & North East Somerset Council ward of Chew Valley is not contigious with the entire valley, but only the villages within the valley that fall under that authority.

 Each of the villages is also part of a constituency, either North East Somerset and Hanham or North Somerset.
 Avon and Somerset Constabulary provides police services to the area.